Using Query Ranking Expressions

 Test your QREs.

 QREs can have unexpected side-effects.
-When you add a new QRE rule in a query pipeline (i.e., a ranking expression or featured result rule), it is often a good idea to use A/B testing to validate whether this rule is affecting relevance as expected in your search solution before allowing it to alter a significant volume of queries (see Adding and Managing A/B Tests).
+When you add a new QRE rule in a query pipeline (i.e., a ranking expression or featured result rule), it’s often a good idea to use A/B testing to validate whether this rule is affecting relevance as expected in your search solution before allowing it to alter a significant volume of queries (see Manage A/B Tests).
 You may also want to setup an A/B test before definitively removing an existing QRE rule from a query pipeline.

 Keep as few QREs as possible.